covscript/covscript/README.md

 `--stack-resize <SIZE>`|`-S <SIZE>`|Reset the size of runtime stack `--log-path <PATH>`|`-l <PATH>`|Set the log path `--import-path <PATH>`|`-i <PATH>`|Set the import path

+The stack size policy is the same as for the interpreter.

 **Note that if you do not set the log path, it will be printed to stdout.**